InnaHyrych/Clonown_Community-/README.md

 ## Gallery

 The gallery will contain some images of historic buildings, nature, flooding and amenities.
 The images are intended to be memories for past and present residents and/or motivation, to encourage visitors to come to the area.
+In regards to the styling I used 4 columns in large screens and on smaller screens 600px or below it only has 2 columns.
+The images are styled to have a `column-gap` an and `line-height` because I didnt want the photos to look merged.

 #gallery-img {